Ralph Northam: Yearbook discoveries and apology for blackface

 After issuing his apology and as pressure mounted for his resignation, Northam called friends and family to determine whether the photo actually depicts him.
 The following morning, Northam told staffers that he was convinced he was not in the photo.
 Sleep-deprived and ignoring the protests of some staffers, Northam held a press conference that afternoon, in which he publicly denied that he was either of the men in the photo, but did admit to having "darkened [his] face" with shoe polish as part of a Michael Jackson costume around the same time.
 Reaction to the press conference was intensely negative and calls for Northam's resignation continued.

 CBS News also unearthed Northam's Virginia Military Institute yearbook, which listed "Coonman", a racial slur, as one of Northam's nicknames; Northam told reporters that two people referred to him by that name, and said that he regretted the presence of the nickname in his yearbook.
 Northam says that he does not understand why that nickname was bestowed on him.

 A months-long investigation into the photo that appeared in the 1984 Eastern Virginia Medical School yearbook could not “conclusively” determine who is in the photo or even how the image came to be there.
 A team hired by EVMS released a 55-page report on May 22, 2019, saying: “We could not conclusively determine the identity of either individual depicted in the photograph.”
 McGuireWoods contacted over 80 people connected to the school, including five members of their yearbook staff at the time.

 Despite the yearbook scandal, as well as those surrounding Virginia's other two elected statewide officials: Lieutenant Governor Justin Fairfax and state Attorney General Mark Herring, the Democratic Party of Virginia won control of both the Virginia Senate and the Virginia House of Delegates in the statewide elections that November, amid some predictions that the scandals could negatively impact Democratic success in the coming elections.
 Northam's approval rating fell to 40% in the immediate aftermath of the scandal but recovered significantly by the end of his term.
+Northam's political "rebirth" was celebrated in the mainstream media.